Find Trade Colleges

 Precision Metal Working majors at Lincoln Tech - East Windsor take out an average of $10,038 in student loans while working on their Undergraduate Certificate.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $157.

-Out of the 9 schools in Connecticut that were part of this year’s ranking, Asnuntuck Community College landed the # 2 spot on the list.
-Located in the suburb of Enfield, ACC is a public college with a small student population.
+A rank of #2 on this year’s list means Asnuntuck Community College is a great place for precision metal working students working on their undergraduate certificate.
+Located in the large suburb of Enfield, ACC is a public school with a small student population.

 Women make up 22% of the precision metal working majors at the school.